szoio/szoio.github.io/_posts/2017-03-30-free-monad-event-sourcing-playback.md

 1. Create a `Stream[ConnectionIO, Event]`

-  This is entirely a doobie task.
+  This is entirely a doobie task, using the `process` method to turn the results of a query into a FS2 stream.

 2. Transform this stream into a `Stream[ConnectionIO, Free[F, Unit]]`
   This is the decoding step, where all events gets deserialised into the original free monad type.
-This is where the exact type inference rules for Scala get a little murky, but by converting to `Free.liftF[F, Any]` and then mapping to `Unit` we get away with it.
+Here the exact type inference rules for Scala get a little murky, as we don't know the exact type of the event, but by lifting it using `Free.liftF[F, Any]` and then mapping to `Unit` we get around this.

-3. Convert the stram into batches, or chunks.
+3. Convert the stram into batches, or chunks, which are then packaged together into sequences of free instances.
 This is an optional step, for efficiency only.
-If the target database that is being reconstituted from playback is a SQL database, it may be necessary, otherwise every playback step will generate its own transaction.
+If the target database that is being reconstituted from playback is a SQL database, it may be necessary, as otherwise every playback step will generate its own transaction, which might slow things down somewhat.

 4. Transform effect monad from `ConnectionIO` to the target effect monad `M`.
+This operation represents the operation of reading the database via a JDBC connection, but of course as is always the case, the effect of actually doing this is postponed for later.
 This gives us a steram of `Stream[M, Free[F, Unit]]`.

 5. Interpret the free monads emitted from the stream to generate a stream of `M`s.
 Not that the target effect monad appears in both parameters.